Newsom Vetoes Down-Payment Assistance Bill for Illegal Immigrant Homebuyers

 One Assembly Democrat thanked the author for introducing the measure and said more assistance is needed for all people struggling to afford a home.

-“This bill ... humanizes the large population that contributes tremendously to our robust economy,” Assemblyman Eduardo Garcia said while debating the bill Aug.
+“This bill ... humanizes the large population that contributes tremendously to our robust economy,” Assemblyman Eduardo Garcia said while debating the bill on Aug.
 28. “This is a simple bill ... adding a human element to statute ... that’s long overdue.”

-Another Assembly member highlighted the billions of dollars in taxes paid by hundreds of thousands of illegal immigrants in California and called the bill a fair approach to distributing assistance.
+Another Assemblymember highlighted the billions of dollars in taxes paid by hundreds of thousands of illegal immigrants in California and called the bill a fair approach to distributing assistance.

-Some critics of the bill said the state’s substantial budget deficit and limited amount of funds in the housing program are reasons citizens should be prioritized over illegal immigrants.
+Some critics of the bill said the state’s substantial budget deficit and limited amount of funds in the housing program are reasons that citizens should be prioritized over illegal immigrants.

-“It’s not fair,” Assemblyman Tom Lackey, a Republican, said while debating the bill Aug.
+“It’s not fair,” Assemblyman Tom Lackey, a Republican, said while debating the bill on Aug.
 28. “This is not the right path.
 It defies accountability.”

 Another vocal critic argued on the Assembly floor that the bill is encouraging prospective migrants to disregard federal immigration laws and is unfair to those who entered the country legally.